JeremyWurbs/autograd/README.md

 ![Rendered DiGraph](./resources/Backward%20Pass%20Example.svg)

-Now the gradients have been filled in, and any parameter updates may happen as discussed above.
+Now that the gradients have been filled in any parameter updates may happen as discussed above.

-## wichi.modules
+## The nn Module

-In addition, there is also the Modules module, which provides Neuron, Layer and MLP classes to help create simple neural networks.
+In addition, there is also the nn (neural networks) module, which provides Neuron, Layer and MLP classes to help create simple neural networks.

 ```python